 Fairs are an under-utilized resource in the Agricultural industry.
 Over half of the state’s population passes through fair gates looking for a renewed contact with agriculture.
 Fairs can provide the avenue to show their visitors the good things that are happening in agriculture today and what they can look forward to in the future…

 Eighty-six county or local fairs, participate in the Michigan Department of Agriculture County Fair Program.
-Livestock auctions generated sales amounted to $16,456,107, most of which is used by our youth to advance their education in agriculture.
+Livestock auctions generated sales amounted to over $16,000,000, most of which is used by our youth to advance their education in agriculture.
 This is an indication of continued community support for the livestock programs in the face of record low livestock prices at the market.

 The Michigan Department of Agriculture is actively involved in providing programming to meet the demands of putting on successful fairs.